oorabona/node-liblzma/README.md

 # Bugs

-If you find one, feel free to contribute as post a new issue!
+If you find one, feel free to contribute and post a new issue!
 PR are accepted as well :)

-Kudos goes to [addaleax](https://github.com/addaleax) for bug fixing in the last release !
+Kudos goes to [addaleax](https://github.com/addaleax) for helping me out with C++ stuff !

 If you compile with threads, you may see a bunch of warnings about `-Wmissing-field-initializers`.
 This is _normal_ and does not prevent threading from being active and working.